Home composting seems so difficult and it’s not a big deal to send organic matter to the landfill. It’ll just decompose, right?

 Cons: relatively expensive, requires place to bury excess

 Perhaps the easiest of all: the compost pile.
 As long as you have outdoor space, a compost heap is the easiest way to compost.
-You simply layer greens and browns (more on that later) and mix manually every so often.
-Great if you produce a lot of waste, a compost pile can be open or closed, depending on where you are.
 Read more about general compost piles here.

 Pros: very cheap to set up, can hold lots of food waste

 Cons: requires outdoor space, needs manual turning, may attract animals

 This is what I currently use and I really like it.
 It mimics a compost pile except the compost is inside a bin suspended off the ground.